bartek623/G-Code-Sim-v2/README.md

 # GCode Simulator

-Simple project that draws two dimensional lines on flat XY plane from given program written in GCODE.
+Simple project that draws two-dimensional lines on a flat XY plane from a given program written in GCODE.
-It simulates how tool of CNC machine moves with given program.
+It simulates how the tool of a CNC machine moves with a given program.

-[![GCodeSim screen](./public//GCodeSim.png)](https://gcodesim.netlify.app)
+(Click the image below to redirect to the hosted app) [![GCodeSim screen](./public//GCodeSim.png)](https://gcodesim.netlify.app)

 ## TODO